isabella232/media-analytics.en-1/help/sdk-implement/track-qos/track-qos-roku.md

     ```
     -->

-1. When playback switches bitrates, call `trackEvent(BitrateChange)` to notify the media SDK that the Bitrate changed.
+1. When playback switches bitrates, call `trackEvent(BitrateChange)` to notify the Media SDK that the Bitrate changed.

     ```
     ADBMobile().trackMediaEvent(ADBMobile().MEDIA_BITRATE_CHANGE)